YohannsMonnier/rbot_musicplayerclient/README.markdown

 Dependencies
 ------------

-Works only if you have installed [redmine_webservice plugin](http://github.com/YohannsMonnier/redmine_webservice/tree/master)  on your redmine server.

 You have to set up a MusicPlayerDaemon Server before using this plugin.
 MPC for rbot is only an irc client.